-Given all of that, it's not hard to imagine why most of us don't know much about linen fabric. in fact, many of us likely don't even know what it is.
-It was once so popular of a fabric that even now, well past the age of cotton and well into the era of artificial materials, all laundry is often referred to as linens.
-And it was once so precious that it was the only material of choice for wrapping the bodies of mummies in Egypt - a fact which has contributed greatly to the preservation of these ancient treasures.
+Linen fabric is a common textile, and it was once so popular that even now, well past the age of cotton and well into the era of artificial materials, all laundry is often referred to as linens.
+It was once so precious that it was used for wrapping the bodies of mummies in Egypt, contributing to the preservation of these ancient treasures.
 Today, linen is used to make clothing, curtains, tablecloths, pillows, rugs, rope, and more.
 It's even blended with cotton to make the sturdy, paper-like substance that's used to create dollar bills.